ShivCharanSharma/GUI-based-Bank-Management-System/README.md

 ### Steps to run
 - Install Turbo C++.
 - Download zip file of the project.
-- Extraxt and Move the zip file to BIN of Turbo C++(maybe C://TURBOC3//BIN).
+- Extract and Move the zip file to BIN of Turbo C++(maybe C://TURBOC3//BIN).
 - Select the extracted file in turbo C++.
 - Execute the code and comprehend accordingly.